 Los Angeles, CA

-that paralyzed the nation a few years back is over?
+Aren't we all glad the low-carb hysteria that paralyzed the nation a few years back is over?
 Why would anyone ever want to vilify bread?
 Bread is perfect.

 Just in time for bread's triumphant resurgence, LA has gotten an amazing new bakery.
 Breadbar was created by artisinal baker Eric Kayser, who is also responsible for Maison Kayser, considered by many to be one of the outstanding most boulangeries in Paris.
 Its American cousin is a hip bakery/cafe with the best baked goods LA has seen since Nancy Silverton opened the legendary La Brea Bakery.